 Foton is a series of recoverable microgravity science satellites based on Zenit-class Soviet spy spacecraft of the type that also served as Gagarin's Vostok capsule.
 The Foton consists of a spherical reentry capsule sandwiched between a battery pack that separates before reentry and an expendable service module with a solid-propellant retrorocket.
-The total mass is about 6.5 tons of which 400 kilograms is science payload.
+The total mass is about 6.5 tons of which 400 kg is science payload.
 Foton satellites remain in an approximately 215 × 380 km × 63° orbit for 12 days, carrying out experiments such as materials processing, before de-orbiting.
-The first Foton was launched on April 16, 1985, and the most recent, Foton-12, in 1999.
+The first Foton was launched on Apr 16, 1985, and the most recent, Foton-12, in 1999.